 All very good ideas.
 We think any fall prevention program for the elderly should go further.
 It should also make it so the person is able to move without a high risk of falling.
 Their body should be able to compensate for any sudden balance shifts.

+We believe in a fall prevention exercise program for the elderly.
 Exercise would seem like an obvious part of any fall prevention program.
 The stronger the person is, the less their risk of falling.
 Not only does exercise help prevent falls.
 It also reduces the chances of injury if you do fall.
 We have numerous blog posts on exercises (here, here and here) that can help the elderly prevent falls.

 Another way to help reduce falls is to maintain a good level of Vitamin D. We are big fans of Vitamin D for seniors.
 There’s a reason for it.
 It helps seniors.
 And many seniors are deficient.